stevenhillcox/learngit/readme.md

 This will remove a file from just the index effectively untracking it.

 You can also omit the --cached flag to remove the file from both the index and the working copy.

+### Pull with rebase

+`git pull --rebase`

+By default, git will fetch and merge when you run `git pull`.
+By passing the --rebase flag, git will pull the changes and rebase your branch on top of it.

+This will help you maintain a linear git history but do be careful about doing this after having already pushed.
+You will need to do a --force-with-lease push later.

+### Add patch

+`git add --patch <file>`

+or just

+`git add -p <file>`

+First let me say **this is not creating git patches at all**.
+This command, although confusingly named, allows you to add only specific parts or 'chunks' of each file you pass it.

+Git will work through your changeset showing you the diff and will ask if you want to add that chunk.
+Git will actually give you a lot of options.
+The important ones are y (yes), n (no) and q (quit)

+See https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging to see what the other options do.

 ### Blame